Type 053 frigate: Type 053K air-defence frigate

 From 1965 to 1967, the No. 701 Institute designed the Type 053K (Kong for air-defence), an air-defence variant of the Type 065.
 This met a PLAN requirement for air-defence ships to accompany the surface-warfare Type 051 destroyers.
 The Type 053K was originally intended to have three screws powered by a combined gas-turbine and diesel engine, with a speed of 38 knots.
-However, technical constraints forced the Chinese to settle for a diesel engine, powering two screws for a maximum speed of 30 knots.
+Technical constraints forced the Chinese to settle for a diesel engine, powering two screws for a maximum speed of 30 knots.

-The Type 053Ks were armed with HQ-61 surface-to-air missiles, launched from two twin-armed launchers; these did not enter service until the mid-1980s.
+The Type 053Ks were armed with HQ-61 surface-to-air missiles, launched from two twin-armed launchers.
+These entered service in the mid-1980s.
 The 100 mm. gun armament was also delayed.
 This class received NATO reporting name as Jiangdong class.

 Only two Type 053Ks were completed, possibly due to unsatisfactory performance and the long development time for their intended armament.
 Yingtan (531) was laid down in 1970 and commissioned in 1977, and followed by Zhongdong (532).
 Both ships were withdrawn from service in 1992, with one scrapped in 1994 and the other preserved as a museum ship.